-improvement, extension, alteration or repair and operation of dwellings; and
+improvement, extension, alteration or repair and operation of dwellings;

-(4) Work with the Tribal Council and Tribal departments as necessary to fulfill the responsibilities herein and to secure the confidence of the Tribal members.
+(4) Work with the Tribal Council and Tribal departments as necessary to fulfill the responsibilities herein and to secure the confidence of the Tribal members; and

+(5) Confirm and ratify that the Tribe, through the Quartz Valley Housing Department, will be the recipient of any federal housing funds, including but not limited to the Indian Housing Block Grant under NAHASDA, and that any designation granted to any other entity to be the Tribally Designated Housing Entity has been withdrawn and rescinded.

 D. Definitions